JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-portal-flow-creation-done.png)

 Although the flow is created and almost active we still need to do one thing more.
-By this time , the endpoint of the Request step will be created.
+By this time , the endpoint of the Request step is already created.

 ## Getting the API endpoint of the Request step

-Before we can pass telemetry to this flow, we need to have the API endpoint of the Request step
+Before we can pass telemetry to this flow, we need to have the API endpoint of the Request step.

 1. Select `My flows`